Jackal (The Day of the Jackal): In other media

+1973 film

 In the 1973 adaptation of the novel, the Jackal is portrayed by Edward Fox.
-Some of the Jackal's background details are clarified: The dossier the OAS read from states that the Jackal killed Trujillo and the "fellow in the Congo" (presumably Dag Hammarskjöld or Patrice Lumumba).
+Some of the Jackal's background details are clarified: the dossier the OAS read from states that the Jackal killed Trujillo and the "fellow in the Congo" (presumably Dag Hammarskjöld or Patrice Lumumba).
 Within the film, his alias names vary slightly from the ones he uses in the novel.

+1997 film

 In the 1997 remake of the original film, the Jackal is portrayed by Bruce Willis.
-This version of the character differs substantially from the novel and original film: in this film, he is an assassin hired by an Azerbaijani mobster to assassinate the First Lady of the United States as revenge for the death of his brother in a joint FBI-MVD raid, and characterized as a sociopath who takes pleasure in killing.
+This version of the character differs substantially from the novel and original film: he is an American killer and ex-Special Forces operator with combat experience in El Salvador and former KGB asset hired by an Azerbaijani mobster to assassinate the First Lady of the United States as revenge for the death of his brother in a joint FBI-MVD raid, and characterized as a sociopath who takes pleasure in killing.
+He is described by those who've survived an encounter with him as cold: "This man was ice.
+No feeling.
+Nothing."
 He is pursued by agents of the FBI and the MVD, as well as Declan Mulqueen, a former Irish Republican Army sharpshooter who seeks revenge because the Jackal shot his former lover Isabella Zancona, causing her to miscarry their child.
 In the end, after Mulqueen thwarts the assassination and saves the First Lady's life, he and Zancona both gun down the Jackal.
-As in the novel and first film, the Jackal's real name is never revealed to both the investigators and the audience.
+As in the novel and first film, the Jackal's real name is never revealed to either the investigators nor the audience.